-3 On fuel-injection engines the crankcase ventilation filter is located on the right-hand solenoid crankcase ventilation system on K-Jetronic fuel-injected engines to eliminate stalling and rough idling caused by oil from the crankcase venting system contaminating the throttle housing.
+6.3 Crankcase ventilation filter location (arrowed) on KE-Jetronic fuel-injected engines side of the engine and can be removed after disconnecting the hoses (see illustration).
+On early versions detach the filter from its support bracket also.
+Refitting is a reversal of removal.
+4 During the course of production modifications have been made to the crankcase ventilation system on K-Jetronic fuel-injected engines to eliminate stalling and rough idling caused by oil from the crankcase venting system contaminating the throttle